Agile architecture

-Waterman, Nobel and Allan (2015) explored the tensions between spending too little time designing an up-front architecture, increasing risk, and spending too much time, negatively impacting of the delivery of value to the customer.
+Waterman, Nobel, and Allan (2015) explored the tensions between spending too little time designing an up-front architecture, increasing risk, and spending too much time, negatively impacting of the delivery of value to the customer.
 They identify six forces that can affect agile architecture: Requirements instability, technical risk, early value, team culture, customer agility and experience.
 These forces may be addressed by six strategies: Respond to change, address risk, emergent architecture, big design up front and use frameworks and template architectures.

+Definition

 Several attempts have been made to specify what makes up an agile approach to architecture.
 According to the SAFe framework, the principles of agile architecture are: